lgi-devs/lgi/docs/guide.md

 ### 3.6.
 Accessing object's class instance

 GObject has the notion of object class.
-There are sometimes useful methods defined on objects class, which are accessible to LGI using object instance pseudo-property `class`.
+There are sometimes useful methods defined on objects class, which are accessible to lgi using object instance pseudo-property `class`.
 For example, to list all properties registered for object's class, GObject library provides `g_object_class_list_properties()` function.
 Following sample